hjuntaf/dmfted_my_part/README.md

 The original main code ("run.c") is first created by Ara Go and modified by Ara Go and Hyeong Jun Lee.

-Variations of main code ("run_*") for Bethe lattice calculations and/or symmetry considerations are written by Hyeong Jun Lee based on the original main code.
+Variations of the main code for Bethe lattice calculations and/or symmetry considerations ("run_*") are written by Hyeong Jun Lee based on the original main code.